writetome51/basic-data-handling/README.md

-This a super-simple package.
-Sorry, there's no index.js file, but you really don't need it.
-To use any one of the functions in your files, just include its import statement (commented on the right of each function).
-All the files in this package are clearly named for what functions they contain.

-Contains these functions:

-// Functions that trigger fatal error if variable is not required type:
-// They all return void:

-checkTypeOf(variable, expectedType) // import {checkTypeOf} from 'basic-data-handling/checkTypeOf'

-errorIfNotArray(variable) // import {errorIfNotArray} from 'basic-data-handling/errorIfNotArray'

-errorIfNotBoolean(variable) // import {errorIfNotBoolean} from 'basic-data-handling/errorIfNotBoolean'

-errorIfNotFloat(variable) // import {errorIfNotFloat} from 'basic-data-handling/errorIfNotFloat'

-errorIfNotFunction(variable) // import {errorIfNotFunction} from 'basic-data-handling/errorIfNotFunction'

-errorIfNotInteger(variable) // import {errorIfNotInteger} from 'basic-data-handling/errorIfNotInteger'

-errorIfNotIntegerZeroOrGreater(variable) // import {errorIfNotIntegerZeroOrGreater} from
-'basic-data-handling/errorIfNotIntegerZeroOrGreater'

--
-// This errors if variable is not finite number:

-errorIfNotNumber(variable) // import {errorIfNotNumber} from 'basic-data-handling/errorIfNotNumber'

--

-errorIfNotObject(variable) // import {errorIfNotObject} from 'basic-data-handling/errorIfNotObject'

-errorIfNotPrimitive(variable) // import {errorIfNotPrimitive} from 'basic-data-handling/errorIfNotPrimitive'

-errorIfNotString(variable) // import {errorIfNotString} from 'basic-data-handling/errorIfNotString'

-// All these return boolean:

-isArray(variable)  // import {isArray} from 'basic-data-handling/isArray_notArray'

-notArray(variable)  //  import {notArray} from 'basic-data-handling/isArray_notArray'

-isString(variable)   //  import {isString} from 'basic-data-handling/isString_notString'

-notString(variable)   //  import {notString} from 'basic-data-handling/isString_notString'

-isFiniteNumber(variable) // import {isFiniteNumber} from 'basic-data-handling/isFiniteNumber'

-notFiniteNumber(variable) // import {notFiniteNumber} from 'basic-data-handling/isFiniteNumber'

-isInteger(variable)  // import {isInteger} from 'basic-data-handling/isInteger_isFloat'

-notInteger(variable)  //  import {notInteger} from 'basic-data-handling/isInteger_isFloat'

-isFloat(variable)  // import {isFloat} from 'basic-data-handling/isInteger_isFloat'

-isEmpty(arrayOrString)  // import {isEmpty} from 'basic-data-handling/isEmpty_notEmpty'

-notEmpty(arrayOrString)  // import {notEmpty} from 'basic-data-handling/isEmpty_notEmpty'
+# basic-data-handling

+This package contains functions that simply check if the passed argument meets a
+data type requirement.

+To use any one of the functions below...
+If using TypeScript, just include its import statement
+(commented below each function).
+If using plain JavaScript, turn that 'import' statement into a
+'require' statement like so:

+import {functionName} from 'basic-data-handling/fileContainingFunction'

+becomes this:

+var functionName = require('basic-data-handling/fileContainingFunction').functionName;

+## Functions that trigger fatal error if variable is not <br>required type (they all return void)

+checkTypeOf(variable, expectedType)
+   // import {checkTypeOf} from 'basic-data-handling/checkTypeOf'

+errorIfNotArray(variable)
+   // import {errorIfNotArray} from 'basic-data-handling/errorIfNotArray'

+errorIfNotBoolean(variable)
+   // import {errorIfNotBoolean} from 'basic-data-handling/errorIfNotBoolean'

+errorIfNotFloat(variable)
+   // import {errorIfNotFloat} from 'basic-data-handling/errorIfNotFloat'

+errorIfNotFunction(variable)
+   // import {errorIfNotFunction} from 'basic-data-handling/errorIfNotFunction'

+errorIfNotInteger(variable)
+   // import {errorIfNotInteger} from 'basic-data-handling/errorIfNotInteger'

+errorIfNotIntegerZeroOrGreater(variable)
+   // import {errorIfNotIntegerZeroOrGreater} from 'basic-data-handling/errorIfNotIntegerZeroOrGreater'

+errorIfNotSet(variable)
+    // import {errorIfNotSet} from 'basic-data-handling/errorIfNotSet'

+errorIfNotNumber(variable)
+   // errors if variable is not finite number.
+   // import {errorIfNotNumber} from 'basic-data-handling/errorIfNotNumber'

+errorIfNotObject(variable)
+   // import {errorIfNotObject} from 'basic-data-handling/errorIfNotObject'

+errorIfNotPrimitive(variable)
+   // import {errorIfNotPrimitive} from 'basic-data-handling/errorIfNotPrimitive'

+errorIfNotString(variable)
+   // import {errorIfNotString} from 'basic-data-handling/errorIfNotString'

+## Functions that return boolean

+isArray(variable)
+    // import {isArray} from 'basic-data-handling/isArray_notArray'

+notArray(variable)
+   //  import {notArray} from 'basic-data-handling/isArray_notArray'

+isString(variable)
+   //  import {isString} from 'basic-data-handling/isString_notString'

+notString(variable)
+   //  import {notString} from 'basic-data-handling/isString_notString'

+isFiniteNumber(variable)
+   // import {isFiniteNumber} from 'basic-data-handling/isFiniteNumber'

+notFiniteNumber(variable)
+   // import {notFiniteNumber} from 'basic-data-handling/isFiniteNumber'

+isInteger(variable)
+   // import {isInteger} from 'basic-data-handling/isInteger_isFloat'

+notInteger(variable)
+   //  import {notInteger} from 'basic-data-handling/isInteger_isFloat'

+isFloat(variable)
+   // import {isFloat} from 'basic-data-handling/isInteger_isFloat'

+isEmpty(arrayOrString)
+   // import {isEmpty} from 'basic-data-handling/isEmpty_notEmpty'

+notEmpty(arrayOrString)
+   // import {notEmpty} from 'basic-data-handling/isEmpty_notEmpty'

+isSet(variable)
+   // returns true if variable is not undefined or null.
+   // import {isSet} from  'basic-data-handling/isSet_notSet'

+notSet(variable)
+   // returns true if variable is undefined or null.
+   // import {notSet}  from 'basic-data-handling/isSet_notSet'